Protecting your personal information

 - prove your identity and manage your Digital Identity

 Protecting your biometric information

 Your biometric information is protected by a range of safeguards:

-- The Digital Identity system will only use your biometric information to prove your identity.
+- The System will only use your biometric information to prove your identity.

 - You will need to give your consent each time biometric matching is used.